Analyticsphere/ccc-omop-file-processor/README.md

 The OMOP File Processor is a REST API service for processing healthcare data conforming to the OMOP Common Data Model (CDM).
 The service validates, normalizes, upgrades, and transforms OMOP data files, harmonizes vocabularies, filters Connect participants, generates derived tables and reporting artifacts, and loads processed data to BigQuery.
 The file processor is one of three components of the OMOP pipeline.

+The service also merges per-site deliveries into a single OMOP instance, combining each site's most recent `completed` delivery into one merged dataset under a separate merge DAG.

 The service is deployed as a Docker container on Google Cloud Run and integrates with Airflow DAGs for orchestration.
 The repository also includes Cloud Run job entry points for long-running processing stages that the orchestrator runs directly.
 Additional pipeline documentation is available in the [`ehr-pipeline-documentation`](https://github.com/Analyticsphere/ehr-pipeline-documentation) repository, including the [OMOP pipeline user guide](https://github.com/Analyticsphere/ehr-pipeline-documentation/wiki/OMOP-Pipeline-User-Guide).

 ### Current Support